The Necromancer has two resources. Essence and Corpses.

 The Necromancer has a whole heap of Legendary Aspects that are tailored to his particular set of skills.
-As well as those he can also make use of the general aspects useful to all classes.
+As well as those Legendaries he can also make use of the more general Legendary Aspects useful to all classes.
 Use the drop-down below to see the full details of the Necromancer Aspects.

 |Expand drop-down for all Necromancer Aspect Statistics.|

 The Necromancer has a collection of Unique Items that are specifically beneficial to him.
 The table below details those.